ArchipelagoMW/Archipelago/WebHostLib/static/assets/tutorial/ff1/multiworld_en.md

 NES at any time by running `/nes`

 ### Helpful Commands
+Commands are broken into two types: `/` and `!` commands.
+The difference is that `/commands` are local to your machine and game whereas `!` commands ask the server.
+Most of the time you can use local commands.

+#### Local Commands
+- `/connect <address with port number>` connect to the multiworld server
+- `/disconnect` if you accidentally connected to the wrong port run this to disconnect and then reconnect using
+- `/nes` Shows the current status of the NES connection
+- `/received` Displays all the items you have found or been sent
+- `/missing` Displays all the locations along with their current status (checked/missing)
+- Just typing anything will broadcast a message to all players

+#### Remote Commands
-`/nes` Shows the current status of the NES connection `/received` Displays all the items you have found or been sent `/missing` Displays all the locations along with their current status (checked/missing) `!hint <item name>` Tells you at which location in whose game your Item is.
+- `!hint <item name>` Tells you at which location in whose game your Item is.
 Note you need to have checked some locations to earn a hint.
-You can check how many you have by just running `!hint` `!forfeit` If you didn't turn on auto-forfeit or you allowed forfeiting prior to goal completion.
-Remember that "forfeiting" actually means sending out your remaining items in your world `/disconnect` if you accidentally connected to the wrong port run this to disconnect and then reconnect using `/connect <address with port number>` connect to the multiworld server
+You can check how many you have by just running `!hint`
+- `!forfeit` If you didn't turn on auto-forfeit or you allowed forfeiting prior to goal completion.
+Remember that "forfeiting" actually means sending out your remaining items in your world

-Just typing anything will broadcast a message to all players

-HOST ONLY ON THE WEBSITE
+#### HOST ONLY ON THE WEBSITE
 `/forfeit <Player Name>` Forfeits someone regardless of settings and game completion status